 HOW MANY TRAVELLERS ARE THERE PER GROUP?

-We are now limiting size of groups to 4 – 8 people.
+We do limit the size of groups to 4 – 8 people.

 Scottish history, geology, whisky, and The Referendum.